64-bit computing: Current 64-bit architectures

 Most architectures of 64 bits that are derived from the same architecture of 32 bits can execute code written for the 32-bit versions natively, with no performance penalty.
+For example, processors with AMD64 and Intel 64 can run 32-bit applications at full speed.
 This kind of support is commonly called bi-arch support or more generally multi-arch support.